 The ENC Update Status Report is a formatted output from the ECDIS.
 It should be formatted to fit within the width of the ECDIS screen and, if printable, split into individual A4 pages.

-Reports of both types (complete SENC contents and filtered by route) are divided into two sections:
+Reports of both types (complete System Database contents and filtered by route) are divided into two sections:

-A header containing information on the vessel and report content selected (either filtered for a route (or part of a route) or for the entire SENC contents.
+A header containing information on the vessel and report content selected (either filtered for a route (or part of a route) or for the entire System Database contents.
 This header contains vessel information and report reference dates followed by a summary totals for each report status.

 A table containing information for each cell within the chosen content type.
 This provides detailed information on each dataset within the chosen content category.